Barkston

 Barkston is an English village and civil parish in the South Kesteven district of Lincolnshire.
 The parish population was 497 at the 2001 census and 493 at the 2011 census.
 The village lies about 4 mi north of the market town of Grantham, on the A607, just south of the junction with the A153 to Ancaster.

 History

 The village is named in the Domesday Book as "Barchestune", which probably means "the farmstead of a man called Barkr."
 The deserted medieval village of Ringsthorpe lay just to the west of Barkston, on the far side of the River Witham.
 It is mentioned in the 1087 Domesday Book.
 The latest archaeological discoveries at the site are from the Medieval period, and the last documentary mention of Ringsthorpe is in the 14th century.

 Hickson's Almshouses, built in 1640 and re-built in 1839, still provide homes for local elderly people.

+In 1947 Stan Laurel and Oliver Hardy visited the Old Plough Inn, a public house in the village, which was owned and managed by younger Laurel's sister, Beatrice, who was also known as Olga.